Samsung to build $1.9 billion logic chip line

-SEOUL Samsung Electronics Co (005930.KS), the world's No.2 chipmaker, said it will spend $1.9 billion (1.2 billion pounds) to build a new logic chip line to make processors for mobile devices as demand grows for smartphones and tablets.
+SEOUL Samsung Electronics Co, the world's No.2 chipmaker, said it will spend $1.9 billion to build a new logic chip line to make processors for mobile devices as demand grows for smartphones and tablets.

 The South Korean firm is aggressively pumping up production of logic chips, as growth in the mobile device market outpaces weak computer sales.
 Demand for system chips used in smartphones and tablets is set to more than double to $59 billion in 2016 from $23 billion last year, according to research firm Gartner.